edmundhung/conform/docs/submission.md

 }
 ```

-Approach 1 is to setup manually:
+The first approach is to setup manually:

 ```tsx
 export default function TodoForm() {